 REQUIRE county clerks to put systems in place to prevent widespread use of fraudulent documents to foreclose.

-REQUIRE banks, Fannie and Freddie to properly maintain the homes they own, and pay their taxes as all other homeowners.
+REQUIRE corporations to properly maintain the residential homes and be subject to the same taxes and penalties as individual homeowners.

 REQUIRE every bank, mortgage-backed trust, and government entity to file an Assignment of Mortgage within 60 days of the time they claim to have acquired the mortgage.

-REQUIRE the clerk of the court or county recorders to file every mortgage assignment under the name of the homeowner, as well as the grantor and grantee – so that all homeowners have notice of any transfer of mortgage.
+REQUIRE clerks of the court and county recorders to file every mortgage assignment under the name of the homeowner, as well as the grantor and grantee – so that all homeowners have notice of any transfer of mortgage.

-Housing Justice Foundation was founded in 2012 by Lynn E. Szymoniak, a mortgage document fraud whistleblower.
-The HJF Directors include Rachael Brown, Mark E. Cullen, Zach Cullen and Lynn Szymoniak.
+Housing Justice was founded in 2012 by Lynn E. Szymoniak, a mortgage document fraud whistleblower.

 Lynn Szymoniak is an attorney who has been active in the South Florida area for thirty years.
 From cases ranging from civil rights issues, insurance fraud, and election procedures, Lynn Szymoniak has a reputation for being a dogged defender of justice and has been called as an expert witness for the United States Government.
 In 2010, facing foreclosure after being forced from work by breast cancer and to care for her ailing mother, Lynn Szymoniak noticed inconsistencies in the banks paperwork.
 This lead to the discovery of the illegal practice known as ‘robo-signing,’ where banks fake needed signatures to foreclose on homes.
 Lynn Szymoniak sued on behalf of the government, forcing the banks to date to pay out over $95 Million to HUD to be used for foreclosure relief, allowing people behind on their mortgages to find a way to stay in their homes.
 Lynn Szymoniak took her share of the settlement and founded the Housing Justice Foundation, an organization dedicated to helping the victims of foreclosure fraud and exposing the crimes of predatory lenders.